 The way things are going these days, it seems like every family and business is re-evaluating its spending in an effort to trim the fat and add more to the bottom line.

-Businesses cost savings are coming from cutting payroll or looking at cheaper alternatives to current expenditures.
+Business cost savings are coming from reducing the costs to run payroll or looking at cheaper places to get office supplies.

-Individuals are cutting out what they deem as unnecessary entertainment, taking steps to reduce energy costs, and reducing housing costs.
+Individuals are cutting out what they deem as unnecessary entertainment, taking steps to reduce utility bills, and reducing housing costs.